Jtoast65/League-of-Legends-/index.md

 1. **Filtered to team-level rows**: The original dataset has 150,588 rows, but only 25,098 are team-level rows (one per team per match).
 This filtering is necessary because team-level rows contain aggregate statistics that are directly relevant to our question about early game team performance.

 2. **Handled missing 10-minute data**: Approximately 3,786 team rows (15.1%) are missing `goldat10`, `golddiffat10`, and `killsat10` values.
-This likely occurs because:
+This is likely because:
-   - Some games ended before reaching 10 minutes (very short games)
+   - Some games ended before reaching 10 minutes
    - Some games had incomplete data collection
-   - These missing values are related to the data generating process (games that didn't last long enough or had recording issues)
+   - The missing values are related to the data generating process (games that didn't last long enough or had recording issues)

 3. **Handled missing first blood data**: Only 2 team rows have missing `firstblood` values.
 These appear to be data collection issues in specific games.